RyuzakiiL23/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ### In this project, I learned:

-&check; What are nested loops and how to use them &check; What is a function and how do you use functions &check; What is the difference between a declaration and a definition of a function &check; What is a prototype
+&check; What are nested loops and how to use them<br>
+&check; What is a function and how do you use functions<br>
+&check; What is the difference between a declaration and a definition of a function<br>
+&check; What is a prototype<br>
-&check; Scope of variables
+&check; Scope of variables<br>
-&check; What are the gcc flags -Wall -Werror -pedantic -Wextra -std=gnu89 &check; What are header files and how to to use them with #include
+&check; What are the gcc flags -Wall -Werror -pedantic -Wextra -std=gnu89<br>
+&check; What are header files and how to to use them with #include<br>

 ## Requierements :page_with_curl: